-If you have an online or a brick and mortar business and want to make it easy for your customers to pay for products and services, keep reading to learn how Venmo for business works and the potential pros and cons to watch out for.
+If you have an online or a brick-and-mortar business and want to make it easy for your customers to pay for products and services, keep reading to learn how Venmo for business works and the pros and cons to watch out for.

 Is Venmo free for businesses?

-Venmo is actually owned by Paypal, so it shouldn’t be surprising that Venmo can be used by customers to make payments through this platform.
-When a business sets up Venmo payments through Paypal, standard fees of 2.9% plus $.30 will apply.
-When Braintree is selected as the third party processor, most merchants will pay the same 2.9% plus $.30 fee.
+Venmo is owned by PayPal, so it shouldn’t be a surprise that Venmo can be used by customers to make payments through this platform.
+When a business sets up Venmo payments through PayPal, standard fees of 2.9 percent plus $.
+30 will apply.
+When Braintree is selected as the third party processor, most merchants will pay the same 2.9 percent plus $.
+30.

-This means that, if you choose to accept Venmo for your business, you won’t notice any additional charges for accepting this form of payment.
-Integrating with Venmo just lets you add another payment option for your customers, which some may prefer.
+If you choose to accept Venmo for your business, you won’t notice any additional charges for accepting this form of payment; integrating with Venmo simply lets you add another payment option for your customers.

 How does a business accept Venmo?

-To accept payments through Venmo, businesses need to integrate with another payment platform including Paypal or Braintree.
-If you accept Paypal as payment already, you can already select to allow Venmo payments on the mobile website your business uses.
+To accept payments through Venmo, businesses need to integrate with another payment platform, such as PayPal or Braintree.
+If you already accept PayPal as payment, you can select to allow Venmo payments on the mobile website your business uses.

-Because Paypal owns Venmo, integrating payments using Paypal is probably easiest.
-Paypal also has an exceptionally good record when it comes to checkout conversions, and you can integrate these two platforms once and you’re done.
-Paypal is already used by more than 237 million shoppers worldwide, so setting up Venmo payments through Paypal can be a smart choice.
+Because PayPal owns Venmo, integrating payments using PayPal is probably easiest.
+PayPal also has an exceptionally good record when it comes to checkout conversions; you can integrate these two platforms once and you’re done.
+PayPal is already used by more than 237 million shoppers worldwide, so setting up Venmo payments through PayPal can be a smart choice.

-PayPal Checkout even comes with Smart Payment Buttons that lets customers choose the way they want to pay, either with Paypal, Venmo, PayPal Credit, or other major credit or debit cards.
-So, using this platform lets your clients decide how they want to pay for products or services, whether or not that means using Venmo.
+PayPal Checkout even comes with Smart Payment Buttons that let customers choose the way they want to pay, either with PayPal, Venmo, PayPal Credit or other major debit or rewards credit cards.
+So, using this platform lets your clients decide how they want to pay for products or services (whether or not that means using Venmo).